ajpfahnl/rna-seq-pipeline/README.md

 in the Tarling-Vallim lab.

 ## Getting Started
 To execute this pipeline, you will need an account on the Hoffman2 server.
 I do everything in a folder `$SCRATCH/rna-seq`.

 Create a folder `rna-seq/scripts` where we store all our scripts.

+To see an overview of what the project directory should look like at the end, check out the directory tree [here](tree.md).

+### Downloading from Google Drive
-If data is stored on Google Drive, `gdown` is a good CLI tool for downloading those files which you can check out [here](https://pypi.org/project/gdown/).
+`gdown` is a good CLI tool which you can check out [here](https://pypi.org/project/gdown/).
 These are the steps I used:
 * `pip3 install gdown --user`
 * Go to the file on Google Drive, select "Open in new window", and note the file id.
 For example, `https://drive.google.com/file/d/1B3Ky0L_iDa4Gp-Ood617Hr09Lsi45RJq/view` has the id `1B3Ky0L_iDa4Gp-Ood617Hr09Lsi45RJq`.
 * Download the file with `gdown https://drive.google.com/uc?id=1B3Ky0L_iDa4Gp-Ood617Hr09Lsi45RJq`.
 Put the id after `uc?id=`.

+### Skipping demultiplexing
 If the data is already demultiplexed, put the data in a folder `rna-seq/03_demultiplexed` and skip the demultiplexing step.

+### Setting up PATH environment variable
 To set up your `PATH` environment, add these lines to add to your `~/.bashrc` or `~/.bash_profile` file, and then enter the command `source ~/.bashrc` or `source ~/.bash_profile`:
 * If demultiplexing, `PATH=~/htSeqTools/bin:$PATH`
 * `export PATH=~/.local/bin:$PATH` for `cutadapt`
 * `export PATH=~/hisat2-2.2.1:$PATH` for `hisat2` used later
 * `export PATH=<other_path_to_search>:$PATH` for any other directories that bash should search for programs in

-More information:
+### More information
 * For submitting batch jobs to Univa Grid Engine, look under section 4 of [this](http://www.univa.com/resources/files/univa_user_guide_univa__grid_engine_854.pdf) pdf.
 Section 4.2.2: _Example 2: An Advanced Batch Job_ is particularly helpful.
 * The IDRE Hoffman2 webpage on commonly-used UGE commands is [here](https://www.hoffman2.idre.ucla.edu/computing/sge/#qsub).
 * Another page on UGE commands and command files is [here](https://www.hoffman2.idre.ucla.edu/computing/running/#Build_a_UGE_command_file_for_your_job_and_use_UGE_commands_directly).